 John Cleese’s idea of backing off in order to move forward, and the humorous way he talks about the “blind spot”, parallels core Taoist principles.

 For example, his comments about the “blind spot” are another way of addressing chapter 71’s, Not to know yet to think that one knows will lead to difficulty.
 His take on this also parallels chapter 70’s My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.

-The next question that comes to mind is what gives birth to my agenda in the first place?
+The next question that comes to mind is what initiates my agenda in the first place?
 Clearly, fear and need play a central role.
-These primal emotions fuel an agenda born from my desires and ideals — the thinking side of need(1).
-What I think blocks out or otherwise skews perception to favor these emotions – and voila!
-I’ve created my personal agenda along with its inherent blind spots.
+These primal emotions fuel any agenda arising from my desires and ideals — the thinking side of need(1).
+Next, ensuing thoughts tend to block out or otherwise skew perception to favor these emotions – and voila!
+I end up in an ‘emotion fuels thought -> thought fuels emotion’ vicious circle with its inherent blind spots.

-Seeing past my blind spot is only half the journey.
+Seeing beyond my blind spot is only half the journey.
 I also have what I’d call a “crippled spot”.
-How do I now practice what I preach, so to speak?
-Emotion creates the blind spot, yet ironically, I’ll draw on emotion to drive me passed it.
+How do I now practice what I preach, as it were?
+Emotion creates the blind spot, yet ironically, I draw on emotion to propel me past it.
 This parallels Buddha’s Eight Fold Path: First comes seeing my possible blind spot (Right Comprehension).
 Next comes remembering my possible blind spot (Right Resolution, Right Thought), and finally comes the emotional will to live in accord with what I know (Right Effort, Right Speech, Right Action, Right Living).